 June 2017 Genealogical Research Institute of Pittsburgh (GRIP), "Confusion to Conclusion: Writing Genealogical Proof Arguments"

 October 2017 Ohio Genealogy Society Fall Seminar

 Fall 2017 Boston University, Genealogical Research Certificate Program.
 A master's level course designed to reinforce professional standards in both genealogical research and writing.

 March 2019 North Hills Genealogists Spring Conference-- Blaine Bettinger-- DNA and Genetic Genealogy

-July 2019 The Genealogical Institute on Federal Records (Gen Fed), a week long, intensive institute held at the National Archives, and is designed to educate attendees about the holdings held there.
+July 2019 The Genealogical Institute on Federal Records (Gen Fed), a week long, intensive institute held at the National Archives, designed to educate attendees about the holdings there.

 December 2019 National Genealogical Society's Continuing Education Course: "The War of 1812."
 A comprehensive overview of the War of 1812 and the genealogical records that resulted.